8ctopus/apache-php-fpm-alpine/README.md

 ## update docker image

-When you update the docker image version, it's important to know that the existing configuration in `docker/etc` may cause problems.\
+When you update the docker image version in `docker-compose.yml`, it's important to know that the existing configuration in the `docker` dir may cause problems.\
-To solve the problems, backup your config then delete all existing config files.
+To solve all problems, backup the existing dir then delete it.

 ## release docker image